-Unfortunately, the state of our muscle is bleak.
-One out of every three adults ages 60 and older suffers from severe muscle loss, called sarcopenia, according to an Age and Ageing review.
+Unfortunately, one out of every three adults ages 60 and older suffers from severe muscle loss, called sarcopenia, according to an Age and Ageing review.

 “Loss of muscle mass is one of the biggest causes of age-related decline,” says Caroline Juster, C.P.T., an elite trainer at Fitness Formula Clubs Union Station in Chicago.
 “Older adults who get or stay strong can continue to perform daily tasks and active hobbies with fewer limitations.
 They also have a much lower risk of injury from falls and other accidents.”

 What’s more, when we lose muscle, our metabolism slows, making it harder to lose or maintain a healthy weight, Juster says.
 Lean muscle mass is a primary factor in basal metabolic rate, or the number of calories your body burns per day simply by living.

 “The more muscle we hold on to, the better we will look and feel, and the easier it will be to lose fat,” Juster says.
 And those are the pounds you want to lose.

 Here are four strategies to help you stay strong and retain—or even build—muscle as you drop pounds.